Quickstart

 To run deepseek-ai/deepseek-r1 locally:

-wriftai model run deepseek-ai/deepseek-r1This command pulls the model and starts serving it locally.
+wriftai model start deepseek-ai/deepseek-r1This command downloads the model and starts serving it on http://localhost:8000.